Drone Inspection Marketing

 Enterprise procurement is gatekept by EH&S and legal before an ops team ever talks to you.
 Without visible Part 107 certification, waiver history, and $5M+ aviation hull and liability coverage on the site, most RFIs stall at the vendor-qualification step.

-Inspection and surveying overlap in a way that confuses buyers.
-When a single page mixes asset inspection with orthomosaic surveying and GCP methodology, serious prospects assume the operator does neither vertical well and move on.
+Inspection and surveying overlap in a way that confuses customers.
+When a single page mixes asset inspection with orthomosaic surveying and GCP methodology, serious procurement teams assume the operator does neither vertical well and move on.

 Deliverable standardisation is the quiet deal-breaker.
 Enterprise clients want a specific output — NERC-grade transmission reports, telecom close-out packages, thermal IR hotspot logs — and vague "we deliver data" copy loses to competitors who document the exact deliverable and accuracy threshold.